DanielePalaia/GemfireGreenplumConnector/readme.md

 ## Create the Greenplum database and table to ingest

-For the moment the database and table names are embedded in the code, so you need to create an example database and inside it a test table so defined.
+The jdbc connection string can be passed in input to the AsyncListener during definition but for the moment the table name is embedded in the code, so you need to create an example database and inside it a test table so defined.
 The connector will connect with gpadmin user without passwd:

 ```